Take Me Back to London: Remix

 "Take Me Back to London (Sir Spyro Remix)", featuring English rappers Stormzy, Jaykae and Aitch was released as a single on 23 August 2019.

 Music video

 A music video for the Sir Spyro remix was shot between Manchester, Birmingham and London by director KC Locke.
-It opens with images of Sheeran and Stormzy ripping up the countryside in a Rolls-Royce Cullinan while wearing matching tracksuits and getting measured for bespoke suits.
-They're soon joined by Jaykae and Aitch to watch some motorcycle burnouts and along the way there is plenty of quintessentially British activity, including a spot of tea, late night post-pub grubbing and copious pints chugged.
+It opens with images of Sheeran and Stormzy ripping the countryside in a Rolls-Royce Cullinan while wearing matching tracksuits and getting measured for bespoke suits.
+Jaykae and Aitch soon join them to watch some motorcycle burnouts.
+Along the way, there is plenty of quintessentially British activity, including a spot of tea, late-night post-pub grubbing and copious pints chugged.